opendocsg/slw-judgments-backfill/2004_SGCA_35/report.md

 **Chao Hick Tin JA (delivering the judgment of the court):**

-1       This appeal is against the decision of S Rajendran J who dismissed the appellant’s claim in contract for specific performance and/or refund of money against the respondent, Somerset Development Pte Ltd, and one other party: see _Yongnam Development Pte Ltd v Springleaves Tower Ltd_ [2004] 1 SLR 348.
+1       This appeal is against the decision of S Rajendran J who dismissed the appellant’s claim in contract for specific performance and/or refund of money against the respondent, Somerset Development Pte Ltd, and one other party: see _Yongnam Development Pte Ltd v Springleaves Tower Ltd_ <span class="citation">[2004] 1 SLR 348</span>.
 Somerset Development was previously known as Liang Court Development Pte Ltd (“LC”).
 For consistency with the judgment below, we will use the abbreviation “LC” to refer to the respondent.

 **The background**